 This is both a genealogy search website and a social network where you can connect with fellow family historians and even your distant cousins as well.

-It was launched back in January 2007 with the aim of creating a family tree of the world, (much like the One Great Family website).
+Launching in January 2007 its’ founders wanted to create a family tree of the world, (much like the One Great Family website).

-To rest your worries family profiles are kept private, while a shared family tree is seen by every member.
+Please rest your worries as family profiles are kept private, while a shared family tree can be seen by every member.